-Another not-to-miss event is Birgu Fest, or Birgu by Candlelight.
-Birgu is an old port city and is home to several historic buildings, including the Inquisitor’s Palace and Fort St. Angelo.
 Every year, Birgu’s street lights are switched off for two nights and its beautiful, winding streets are lit up with candles.
-The city also hosts several events during BirguFest, including an artisan market, history walks and concerts.
-This event tends to be very crowded, so I highly recommend getting there around 6pm and having an early dinner before setting off to explore Birgu’s atmospheric, candlelit streets.
+This event tends to be very crowded, so I highly recommend getting there around 6pm and having an early dinner before setting off to explore the candlelit streets.

 Visiting Malta in winter

 If you’re visiting Malta in winter, expect some heavy rain and storms.
-Due to the bad weather in winter, it might be difficult to plan a trip to Gozo in advance as the ferries do not operate when the sea is too rough.
+Additionally, it might be difficult to plan a trip to Gozo as the ferries do not operate if the sea’s too rough.

-Top things to do in Malta during winter
+Best things to do in Malta in winter

-Malta may be a small, overpopulated island, but there are several scenic hiking trails to explore.
+Malta may be a small, densely populated island, but there are several hiking trails to explore.
 Winter is the best time to go hiking in Malta, when the hills and fields are an emerald green.

 If the weather’s bad but you don’t want to spend all day cooped up in your room, head to Valletta for a coffee crawl.
-There are so many types of coffee shops in the city, from traditional cafes where you can enjoy some pastizzi, to quirky and hipster places.
+The capital is teeming with coffee shops, from traditional cafes where you can enjoy some pastizzi, to quirky places with artisan roasts.